rootiest/printcfg/README.md

 You can also specify a preset profile for a more printer-specific default config:

-    curl https://raw.githubusercontent.com/rootiest/printcfg/master/scripts/install.sh | bash -s -- hephaestus
+    curl https://raw.githubusercontent.com/rootiest/printcfg/master/scripts/install.sh | bash -s -- default

 ### What the install script does

+The install script will begin by checking for dependencies and installing them if they are missing.

-The install script will clone the repo into your home directory in a folder named `printcfg`.
+It will then clone the repo into your home directory in a folder named `printcfg`.

+Please do not modify the contents of this folder.

+The files for the profile you specified will be copied into your main config folder alongside `printer.cfg`.

+This will consist of two files: `user_profile.cfg` and `user_config.cfg`.

+> NOTE: You are free to modify these files as you see fit, but please only modify files that begin with `user_` so that the update system can successfully merge changes.
+>
+> These files will be placed in your main config folder, so they will not be overwritten by future updates.

 The following line will be added to your `printer.cfg` file:

-    [include printcfg/print_config.cfg]
+    [include print_config.cfg]

 This tells Klipper to include the printcfg config file.
 The other files will be included from there.